 It’s a common tale.
-You set out to build a new custom home in Houston and follow what seems to be the most logical procedure: Developing plans with an architect, selecting the best bid from a short-list of local contractors, and then initiating the construction process.
+You set out to build a custom home in Houston and you follow the 'standard' procedure for doing so: develop plans with an architect, selecting the lowest bid from a short-list of local contractors, and then initiate the construction process.
 Yet, somewhere along the way, things become confusing and unclear and when there is a lack of proper communication, the project starts to go wrong.
 Why?

 Either there is miscommunication or misinformation about your vision that has to be addressed with change orders during construction, or you find out that the bid you were given doesn’t cover the types of materials, fixtures and finishes you were expecting.
-Your bill for the final product ends up being exponentially more than you expected while the process itself is stressful and disappointing.
+The final product ends up costing more than you expected while the process itself is stressful and disappointing.

-This kind of outcome is what makes many future homeowners nervous about the custom home building industry, it is not inevitable.
-What you’ll often find missing in those types of experiences is an essential element of a positive, rewarding home building experience: transparency.
+This kind of outcome is what makes many future homeowners nervous about the custom home-building process, but it is certainly avoidable.
+What you’ll often find missing in those types of experiences is an essential element of a positive, rewarding home-building experience: transparency.

-Here are a few tangible ways an experienced home builder will implement transparency into the home building process during pre-construction and why is it important?
+What are the ways an experienced home builder will implement transparency in the home building process during pre-construction and why is it important?

-New home construction is an iterative process, especially when you are creating an entirely customized space.
-You start with a rough schematic design; then, as your architect works with you to refine your vision and make selections, the design plans are changed.
-And changed.
-And changed again.
-Each iteration gets you closer to the complete construction drawings needed to build a new home to your exact specifications.
+New home construction in Houston is an iterative process, especially when you are creating an entirely customized space.
+You start with a rough schematic design; then, as your architect works with you to refine your vision and make selections, the design plans evolve.
+Each iteration brings you closer to the complete construction drawings needed to build a new home to your exact expectations.

-However, each requested revision also changes the overall cost of the project.
+However, each revision may also change the overall cost of the project.
 If your home builder and architect are collaborating from the beginning, they will be able to better track each change, as well as the price difference.
-This provides you with a superior level of cost control during the pre-construction phase.
+This provides a superior level of cost control and detail capture during the pre-construction phase.

-Meeting after meeting, you are able to see the updated cost of your project with your revisions integrated into the plans.
+With each meeting, you are able to see the updated cost and scope of your project.
 You can compare where you are now with where you started.
-If the cost is going in a direction you don’t like, or certain changes take you over your intended budget, you have the option to choose different options during the design phase that will get your budget back on track.
+If the cost is exhausting your budget, you have the opportunity to choose different options during the design phase that will get your budget back on track.

-Ultimately, the cost of your new luxury home in Houston is based on what you put into the home, from the layout and major components to each appliance, finish, and small detail.
-Price variations among different bids from various builders often times lack specificity, and this is something that should be evaluated when choosing a builder for your project.
+Ultimately, the cost of your new luxury home in Houston is based on what you put into the home, from the layout and features to appliances and finishes.
+Bids from various builders often times lack specificity, and this is something that should be evaluated when choosing a builder for your project.

 As a homeowner, it’s valuable to have a home builder by your side who will identify gaps in information and show you where you can have input that will impact the cost.
 This leads to quote transparency and the assurance that you’ll get what you pay for.

-Another value that comes from transparent construction is having access to your home builder’s wealth of industry knowledge and expert opinion.
-If you are like most homeowners in Houston, you aren’t deeply familiar with different types of construction materials, nor the building process itself.
+Another value that comes from a transparent approach is having access to your home builder’s wealth of industry knowledge and expert opinion.
+Most homeowners aren’t deeply familiar with different types of construction materials or the building process itself.
 A transparent and honest home builder won’t use this lack of knowledge against you but will instead take the time to explain important steps and include you in the decision-making process.
 This way, you can make informed decisions that work towards your budget and timeline.

 Finding a Transparent Home Builder in Houston